Minimising the spread of COVID-19

 Specific advice on PPE in education, childcare and children's social care settings can be found online as part of Infection Prevention and Control in Childcare Settings advice.

 It is important for children to feel secure and well cared for, including through physical contact that is appropriate to their needs, especially when they are receiving personal care, need comfort or reassurance.
-Therefore, it is not appropriate to ask young children to maintain physical distancing from adults or other children.

 Ways to improve ventilation